richardchien/cv/README.md

 I was in charge of the maintenance of MiLove website and the customization of WordPress framework.
 I also built a [message forwarding tool](https://github.com/richardchien-archive/wechat-intercom) to forward messages between WeChat and Intercom, which helped improve the efficiency of customer service.

 During the second period, I built a new backend for the e-commerce website using Django web framework.

+### Jun 2016 - Aug 2016, VnetLink, Technical Support

+I worked for VnetLink (a startup company that provides network traffic optimization service) as technical support.
+My responsibility was to help customers solve problems encountered while using our service.

 ## Open Source Contributions